KairenVk/GradioASRInterface/Readme.md

 ### Tested using Python 3.11.7.

 For CPU users:
-- Run `./setup.sh`
+- Run `./setup.sh`,
-- Install FFmpeg for your distro if necessary.
+- Install FFmpeg for your distro if necessary, `sudo pacman -S ffmpeg`.

 For GPU users:
-- Run `./setup.sh`
+- Run `./setup.sh`,
-- Install CUDNN package for your distro,
+- Install CUDNN package for your distro, eg. `sudo pacman -S cudnn`,
-- Install FFmpeg for your distro if necessary.
+- Install FFmpeg for your distro if necessary, `sudo pacman -S ffmpeg`.

 ## Setup (Windows):